Outdoor air quality: Sulphur dioxide (SO2)

 Who is at the highest risk of sulphur dioxide exposure?

-Workers in industrial facilities where sulphur dioxide is used or is a by-product of industrial processes have the greatest exposure.
+Workers in industrial facilities where sulphur dioxide is used or is a by-product have the greatest exposure.
 People who live near these industries and other point sources can also be exposed to higher levels of sulphur dioxide.

-What are the health concerns of sulphur dioxide inhalation?
+What are the health concerns when sulphur dioxide levels are high outside?

-Long-term exposure to the particles produced by the reaction of sulphur dioxide with other compounds in the air can also affect your health.
+Long-term exposure to particles produced when sulphur dioxide reacts with other compounds in the air can also affect your health.
 These particles penetrate deeply into the lungs.
 This can cause irritation and inflammation that can damage the lining of the lungs and affect other parts of the body.
-Particles can worsen existing heart and respiratory disease, including emphysema and bronchitis.
-Because of this, children who live in areas with elevated sulphur dioxide concentrations may develop more breathing problems as they get older.
+Particles can worsen existing heart and respiratory diseases, including emphysema and bronchitis.
+Children who live in areas with higher sulphur dioxide concentrations may be more likely to have breathing problems as they get older.

-How can you reduce the risk of exposure to sulphur dioxide?
+How can I reduce the risk of exposure to sulphur dioxide?

-For more information about sulphur dioxide in your area, contact your local Ministry of Environment & Climate Change Strategy office www2.gov.bc.ca/gov/content/environment/air-land-water/land/regional-environment-contacts or visit:
+For more information about sulphur dioxide in your area, contact your local Ministry of Environment and Climate Change Strategy office www2.gov.bc.ca/gov/content/environment/air-land-water/land/regional-environment-contacts or visit: